joewe/umnik_blog/about.md

 permalink: /about/
 ---

-Hey, I'm Joe Weber!
+Hey, I'm Joe!
 I enjoy photography and tech.